Tokugawa Ieyoshi: Biography

 Ieyoshi was born as the second son of the 11th shōgun, Tokugawa Ienari and named Toshijirō (敏次郎).
 Toshijirō was appointed heir on the death of his elder brother, Takechiyo.
 He became shogun on September 2, 1837, at the age of 45 upon the retirement of his father, Tokugawa Ienari.
 However, Ienari continued to wield much power from behind the throne, and it was not until after his death in 1841 that Senior Rōjū Mizuno Tadakuni was able to purge the government of his clique, and to implement measures to overhaul the shogunate's finances and controls in the aftermath of the Great Tenpō Famine of 1832–36.

 Known as the Tenpō Reforms, these numerous sumptuary laws attempted to stabilize the economy through a return to the frugality, simplicity and discipline that were characteristic of the early Edo period, by banning most forms of entertainment and displays of wealth.
 The restrictions proved extremely unpopular with the commoners.

 Increasing criticism of the government's handling of foreign affairs led to the Bansha no goku in 1839, suppressing rangaku studies.

 Another part of the Reform included the Agechi-rei of 1843, which was to have daimyō in the vicinity of Edo and Ōsaka surrender their holdings for equal amounts of land elsewhere, thereby consolidating Tokugawa control over these strategically vital areas.
 However, this was also greatly unpopular amongst daimyō of all ranks and income levels.
-To complicate the situation further, in May 1844, Edo Castle burned down, and Mizuno Tadakuni was forced into exile and retirement.
+To complicate the situation further, in May 1844, Edo Castle burned down, and Mizuno Tadakuni was forced into exile and retirement in 1845.
 Mizuno was replaced by Doi Yoshitsura, Abe Masahiro and Tsutsui Masanori as rōjū.

-He forced the retirement of Tokugawa Nariaki in 1844 and placed Nariaki's seventh son, Tokugawa Yoshinobu as head of the Hitotsubashi-Tokugawa house in 1847.
+Ieyoshi forced the retirement of Tokugawa Nariaki in 1844 and placed Nariaki's seventh son, Tokugawa Yoshinobu as head of the Hitotsubashi-Tokugawa house in 1847.
 He also forced the retirement of Shimazu Narioki in 1851.

 In August 1844, William II of the Netherlands urged Japan to also open the mainland to trade, but was rejected.
 US Commodore Matthew Perry arrived on 3 June 1853, on a mission to force a treaty opening Japan to trade.
 Ieyoshi died on 27 July 1853, before the treaty could be concluded, of heart failure possibly brought on by heat stroke, and was succeeded by his third son Tokugawa Iesada.
 The following year the Tokugawa shogunate was forced to accept the American demands by signing the Convention of Kanagawa.

 Tokugawa Ieyoshi's grave is at the Tokugawa family mausoleum at Zōjō-ji in Shiba.
 His Buddhist name was Shintokuin.